dataArtisans/flink-training-web/dataStream/1-intro.md

 permalink: /dataStream/1-intro.html
 ---

-This lesson gives an introduction into Flink's DataStream API and includes a programming exercise for a first streaming Flink program.
-In this lesson you will
+This lesson gives an introduction into Flink's DataStream API. <br>
+You will become familiar with

-- learn the basic concepts of the DataStream API
+- the basic concepts and building blocks of the DataStream API,
-- become familiar with Map and KeyBy transformations and functions
+- record-at-a-time operators and functions, and
-- learn how to define checkpointed and recoverable operator state
+- Flink's type system.

+Later you will

-- write your first Flink stream program using the DataStream API
+- write your first Flink stream program using the DataStream API,
-- compile and package your program using Maven
+- compile and package your program using Maven, and
-- execute your program on a (locally) running Flink instance
+- execute your program on a (locally) running Flink instance.

 [-> Continue to lecture]({{site.baseurl}}/dataStream/1-slides.html)